Rachel Forbes, LCSW (she/her)

 I utilize a mind-body therapeutic approach that draws largely from the Internal Family Systems (IFS) model.
 I am drawn towards understanding how our environment, family, culture, and life experience have influenced the ways in which we relate to ourselves and others.
 I believe that we can naturally have multiple feelings at once, all valid, and each holding valuable information.

-As a Korean American transracial and transcultural adoptee, I offer a unique lens to my therapeutic work, adoption advocacy, and public discussions surrounding racial and social justice.
-I care deeply about diversity, equity, and inclusion in all spaces, and I am perpetually moved by our capacity to heal and grow.
+As a Korean American transracial and transcultural adoptee, I offer a unique lens to my therapeutic work and adoption advocacy.
+My therapeutic approach is holistic and mind-body incorporated, with an intention of increasing self-awareness ad self-leadership.
 I firmly believe in the healing work that can happen within a therapeutic relationship as well as its ability to ultimately inspire the collective whole.